Industrial Drawing & Drafting

 Some key traits and skills that would make someone successful in Industrial Drawing & Drafting:

-- Ability to visualize objects in three demnsions
+- Ability to visualize objects in three dimensions

 - Comfortable working with computers